-Elon Musk says Apple is ‘fully’ advertising on Twitter again
+Elon Musk Says Apple Is ‘Fully’ Advertising on Twitter Again

-Elon Musk said Apple has “fully resumed” advertising on Twitter, further de-escalating a brewing war between two of the world’s most influential tech companies.
+(Bloomberg) — Elon Musk said Apple Inc. has “fully resumed” advertising on Twitter Inc., further de-escalating a brewing war between two of the world’s most influential tech companies.

 Musk made the comments during a Twitter Spaces conversation on Saturday, adding that Apple is the largest advertiser on the social media network.
 The billionaire, who didn’t elaborate further on Apple, spoke for more than two hours from his private plane during the chat, which had more than 90,000 listeners.

-Amazon is also planning to resume advertising on Twitter, Platformer News reported in a tweet, without saying where it got the information.
+Amazon.com Inc. is also planning to resume advertising on Twitter, Platformer News reported in a tweet, without saying where it got the information.

-Apple and Amazon didn’t immediately respond to requests for comment, both sent outside normal working hours.
+Apple didn’t immediately respond to requests for comment sent outside normal working hours.
+An Amazon spokesperson declined to comment.

 Musk blasted Apple last week, saying the maker of iPhones and Mac computers had mostly stopped advertising on Twitter and had threatened to withhold the site from its App Store.
 In taking aim at Apple, Musk risked a war with the world’s most valuable company and a top advertiser at a time when other companies were pulling their advertising from Twitter.